djmott/wtf/docs/message_handling.md

 ~~~cpp
 virtual void handle_msg(wtf::window_message& msg) = 0;
 ~~~
 Each policy that is interested in processing a message provides an override of the **handle_msg** method.
 The policies are careful to only process the specific message of interest.
-For example, the **wtf::policy::wm_timer** policy has the following override:
+For example, the **wtf::messages::wm_timer** policy has the following override:

 ~~~cpp
 void handle_msg(wtf::window_message& msg) override {